It is officially time to fill out the Free Application for Federal Student Aid (FAFSA) for the 2019-2020 school year!

 The Illinois Student Assistance Commission (ISAC) Student Portal offers tips as well as online chat and texting options.
-The online chat option can be found on the main ISAC Student Portal main page, and the number to text is 309-306-7066.
+The online chat option can be found on the main page of the ISAC Student Portal website, and the number to text is 309-306-7066.

 ISAC also has ISACorps, a group of recent college graduates dedicated to mentoring high school students by helping them and their families navigate the process of applying to and entering college.
-Click here to find your local ISACorps representative.
+Find your local ISACorps representative.

 You can also call Federal Student Aid at 1-800-4-FED-AID to ask questions or to get troubleshooting help with FAFSA or FSA IDs.

 Applicants will receive their 2019-2020 Financial Aid notifications in March 2019-April 2019 through their BHC email accounts, so look for updates then!
 Make sure to check your inbox regularly.